revanmk/WebDev/jscourse/readme.md

 part 2:

-1) In JS, "it" refers to the object that is calling the function.
+1) In JS, "this" refers to the object that is calling the function.
 Since, the function inside the settimeout is not an object, it returns to be undefined.

-2) The variable resolves the problem "it" in itself, as it never changes, and the user refers to the object.
+2) The variable resolves the problem "this" in itself, as it never changes, and the user refers to the object.

 3) In arrow functions, the value of "this" is inherited from the place they define.
-So here, in gumdelayed (), this.name user refers to the object correctly.
+So here, in greetdelayed (), this.name user refers to the object correctly.

 4) Using arrows
 const userDelayed = {
-    name: "Revan",
+    name: "RevanMk",
     greetUser: function() {
         setTimeout(() => {
-        console.log(`The highlord of NightCourt is: ${this.name}!`);
+        console.log(`My name is: ${this.name}!`);
         }, 4000);
     }
     };